dotswg/dots-requirements/draft-ietf-dots-requirements.md

   may also be a mitigator.

 DOTS relay:
-: A DOTS-aware network element positioned between a DOTS server and a DOTS client.
+: A DOTS-aware software module positioned between a DOTS server and a DOTS client in the signaling path.
 A DOTS relay receives messages from a DOTS client and relays them to a DOTS server, and similarly passes messages from the DOTS server to the DOTS client.

 DOTS agents:
-: A collective term for DOTS clients, servers and relays.
+: Any DOTS functional element, including DOTS clients, DOTS servers and DOTS relays.

-signal channel:
+Signal channel:
 : A bidirectional, mutually authenticated communication layer between DOTS agents characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.